Dhruthi-DM/TO-DO-LIST/README.md

 Responsive Design 📱: Creating a design that works well on both mobile and desktop screens.

-🚀 How to Use
+🚀 How to Use:

-Clone or download the repository.
+1)Clone or download the repository.

-Open index.html in a modern web browser.
+2)Open index.html in a modern web browser.

-Start adding and managing your tasks!
+3)Start adding and managing your tasks!

 🌟 Future Enhancements